alond44/PathGenerator/README.md

     path_generating_calculation_time_test(pg, flag=ConstraintType.TIME, desired_cost=50, path_num=4)
 ```

-We Used them to print the simple example we showed above and to test:
+We used these function calls to print the simple example we showed above and to test:
 1. The average error of our algorithms (the difference between the given constraint and the resulted paths travel time or distance).
 2. The average path calculation duration.
 And how are both affected by the zoom in/out methods.

-The results weren't surprising.
-The zoom in method caused longer calculation time but resulted in a much smaller as we passed a bigger multiplier.
+The zoom in method resulted in longer calculation time but caused a much smaller constraint error as we passed a bigger multiplier.
-On the flip side, zoom out had the opposite affect, the calculation time shortened but it resulted a bigger constraint error.
+Zoom out had the opposite affect, the calculation time shortened but it resulted a bigger constraint error.
 Furthermore, we can notice that the distance error in our Weighted-A* runs are dependent of the width a pixel represent in real life.
-Meaning an error can't be larger then the width of a pixel but we are limited to make 'pixel_dist' sized steps from one point to it's neighbor in Weighted-A* (we allow movement a pixel up, down, left and right - no diagonals).
+Meaning an error can't be larger then the width of a pixel because we are limited to make 'pixel_dist' sized steps from one point to it's neighbor in Weighted-A* (we allow movement a pixel up, down, left and right - no diagonals).
-The probabilistic paths aren't limited to 'pixel_dist' sized steps (as we allow diagonal moves to neighbors) so this point does not apply to them.
+As opposed to that, the probabilistic paths aren't limited to 'pixel_dist' sized steps (as we allow diagonal moves to neighbors) so this point does not apply to them.

 #### Notes
 * We tested every combination of constraint type and path type (4 combinations) in both the error test and calculation time test.
 * The tests outputs can be found as .png or as .txt files under the 'Results/Tests Outputs' folder.

 ### Summary
-In this project we have implemented 2 different algorithm for calculating path for drone while avoiding obstacles (calculated by the drone height).
+In this project we have implemented 2 different algorithm for calculating paths for drones while avoiding obstacles (calculated by the drone height).
-We have shown in this document how we have tested our code and how to use it and the different results we have got from our experiments.
+We have shown in this document how we have tested our code, how to use it and the different results we have got from our experiments.